glaukon-ariston/Logo/SublimeText/README.md

-# Logo files Syntax Highlighting for SublimeText
+# Syntax Highlighting, Auto Completion and Inline Help for Logo files in SublimeText

-A .sublime-syntax file that SublimeText editor can use for (among other things) syntax highlighting of Logo files.
+A SublimeText package that adds syntax highlighting, auto completion and inline help for Logo files.

 ## Installation

-Download the files (the Logo directory) and place them in the Packages/User subdirectory (in SublimeText click on Preferences|Browse Packages...).
+Download the Logo directory and place it in the Packages/User subdirectory (in SublimeText click on Preferences|Browse Packages...).

 ## Useful Links
 - [SublimeText - Syntax Definitions](http://www.sublimetext.com/docs/3/syntax.html)